Rakshit-Sawarn-iitb/RAG-Gita/README.md

-# RAG-Gita: An Agentic Retrieval-Augmented Generation System for the Bhagavad Gita
+# Leveraging Retrieval-Augmented Generation for the Study and Interpretation of Religious Texts
+# SAMAY - Spiritual Assistance and Meditation Aid for You

 ## Overview
-RAG-Gita is an advanced Retrieval-Augmented Generation (RAG) system designed to deliver precise, context-rich answers to user queries using the timeless wisdom of the Bhagavad Gita.
-The system integrates vector search, graph-enhanced relationships, and large language models (LLMs) to provide insightful responses, bridging ancient knowledge with modern AI.
+SAMAY is an advanced Retrieval-Augmented Generation (RAG) system designed to deliver precise, context-rich answers to user queries using the timeless wisdom of the Bhagavad Gita and the Patanjali Yoga Sutras.
+The system integrates vector search, BM25 Scores, fusion retrieval methods, and large language models (LLMs) to provide insightful responses, bridging ancient knowledge with modern AI.

 ---